Kapral67/Dual-WAN/README.md

         - both those interfaces unbridged, and support Masquerade / NAT

     - this repo assumes connmark is enabled in your device's kernel/iptables and does not load any kernel modules for this purpose

-## Reader's Due Diligence

-When dealing with DD-WRT, it's important that you understand anything and everything that is occurring on your device.
-Therefore, this repo is not meant to be a step-by-step guide.
-A lot that you need to know to get this to work will come by reading through the code, and linking it together in your mind.
-Just as I had to do with the Wiki Article, except a lot of the heavy-lifting I have already done for you.
-Think of it as a fun scavenger hunt that will leave you a better system admin, shell scripter, and network architect when its all over.
-To start, try cloning this repo and grepping for nvram variables you may have to set.
-Have Fun!